darkreader/darkreader/README.md

 Automatically syncing the site fixes for every Dark Reader user was disabled because the GitHub team does not allow using GitHub as a content delivery network (CDN).
 The storage of these files would be expensive, and making requests to other resources would look suspicious.
 Each new release of Dark Reader will include the new changes.

-However, this can be manually enabled using the following steps:
+However, this can be manually enabled with the following steps:

 1. Click on the Dark Reader extension icon.
 2. Click on the `Dev tools` button (in the bottom-right corner).